IPv4 TNT MPLS Topology Dataset

 Shortly after collecting a baseline traceroute path with scamper toward a target destination, we perform additional traceroutes to all IP addresses appearing in the traceroute path to infer router signatures.
-For each of these traces, we look at the last three hops and infer hopes revealed from invisible tunnels.
-A new trace is then launched towards those hopes as an attempt to reveal more hops.
+For each of these traces, we look at the last three hops and infer hops revealed from invisible tunnels.
+A new trace is then launched towards those hops as an attempt to reveal more hops.
 This recursive process stops either if no new addresses are revealed or if the new trace does not go through a potential endpoint of an invisible tunnel revealed by the original trace.
 For more information see:

 - Y. Vanaubel et al.,2017,Through the Wormhole: Tracking Invisible MPLS Tunnels

 - Y. Vanaubel et al.,2019, TNT, Watch me Explode: A Light in the Dark for Revealing All MPLS Tunnels

 Data has been collected continuously since September 25, 2018, and daily measurements are available in warts format.

 You can analyze this data (in warts format) using Python scripts included in the TNT distribution package.

 You can use additional tools (warts-dump and rb-wartslib, as described in The Ark IPv4 Routed /24 Topology Dataset, to read the baseline traceroute paths, but generally speaking, you will want to use the above TNT-specific tool to read the TNT data.

 - Data older than one year is available as a public dataset.
 You can obtain access using this form.

 The most recent one year of data is available for use by academic researchers and US government agencies.